-In this paper the status attainment process of young Hungarian graduates is investigated - with a special attention to the impact of social origin, defined as the education and occupation of parents.
-Our estimates show that graduates from high status families enjoy notable advantages in the labour market, even when type of education, field of study and a range of labour market experience factors are held constant.
+In this paper the status attainment process of young Hungarian graduates is investigated - with a special attention to the impact of social origin, defined as the education and occupation of the parents.
+In the sociological literature it is generally assumed that reproduction of social advantages is predominantly taking place within the educational system and little attention is paid to the possible direct effects of the family background.
+Scholars of economics on the other hand find in wage-regressions rather consistently significant, positive parameters being associated with the parental background.
+Our own estimates show that graduates from high status families can enjoy substantial advantages in the labour market, even when type of education, field of study and also a range of labour market experience factors are held constant.
 The greatest wage-premium for coming from a "good" family is measured for men, 4-5 years after graduation.
-Patterns of status inheritance are found to be gender-dependent, with women being more influenced by their social background at earlier phases of their careers.
+In this group, those with a father from the highest quartile of the occupational prestige scale earn around 12 percent more than others.
+We find that women's wage is also positively affected by social background at the start of their working career but not later.
+Similarly, men's social prestige only begins to be affected by social origin a few years after graduation, while in the case of women this affect is only marked when they first start working.
+Furthermore, women from "better" families face a lower risk of getting unemployed.